What to see and what to do in Bohol, Philippines

 If, instead of following the coastal road up north, we make some inland detours North of Tagbilaran, we can turn right just before Maribojoc, and go to Antequera.

 Corella is another inland town, some 10 km north of Tagbilaran.
 In Corella, you can visit the Tarsier Sanctuary where tarsiers are observed, protected and are freely living on its natural habitat.
 In the sanctuary you can find trails and pathways (with tour guide) where you can observe the tarsiers in its natural habitat.
 If you are lucky you can see tarsiers jumping from trees to trees.
-If you really want to learn something about tarsiers, we strongly advise you to go here, and avoid the overcrowded cages near Loboc river.
+If you really want to learn something about tarsiers, we strongly advise you to go here.
 You are not allowed to touch the animals here, but that is only for the good of those shy nocturnal creatures.
+This is a short tour guided tour.
+Tarsiers are quite sensitive and nocturnal, to respect that you are not allowed to make noise and sudden movements, it might cause a lot of stress for the Tarsier.

 |Balilihan Spanish Belfry|

 Balilihan is 22 km.
 North of Tagbilaran.
-Balilihan can boast of its large number of waterfalls, including the Kawasan falls and Camugao falls.
-Camugao falls is located in barangay San Isidro, and Kawasan falls is some 5 kilometers from the center of Balilihan town.
+Balilihan can boast of its large number of waterfalls, including the Kawasan falls, Camugao falls and Kulang Kulang Falls.
+Camugao falls and Kulang Kulang Falls are located in barangay San Isidro, and Kawasan falls is some 5 kilometers from the center of Balilihan town.
 On top of Carmen hill, you can find yet another Spanish belfry, built in 1836 and inaugurated in 1846.
 This tower was also used as a watchtower to be able to give the villagers an early warning for marauders and other unwanted intruders.

 The Balilihan Spanish belfry on Our lady of mount Carmel hill after the earthquake